jcs-elpa/company-fuzzy/README.md

 to manage all backends to one by varies of rules.

-If you encountered the backend that does not work with this package; try add the backend to `company-fuzzy--no-prefix-backends`.
+If you encountered the backend that does not work with this package; try add the backend to `company-fuzzy-no-prefix-backends`.
 Then this package will try to find the list of candidates when without any prefix.
 `company-yasnippet` is one example that doesn't accept any prefix, hence if backend that doesn't gives candidates by any prefix or no prefix then